sairam960/crimeAnalyticsMGPD/README.md

 In order to answer these questions, we embarked on a data analysis journey to determining whether Montgomery County is a "safe" place to live, hoping to find evidence that crime was trending downward, the police department was effective at containing and addressing crime, and if there are any demographic factors that contribute to different patterns within the county.

 We produced 6 analyses to answer these questions

-we embarked on a data analysis journey to determining whether Montgomery County is a "safe" place to live, hoping to find evidence that crime was trending downward, the police department was effective at containing and addressing crime, and if there are any demographic factors that contribute to different patterns within the county.